Roman Voting Laws

 Ref: Crawford 292/1

-And a coin with a control mark of a voting tablet - this one probably the most difficult to find given there is only one set of dies that produced this coin and on few of there known.
-Here's the only one I can find in ACSearch: C Piso Frugi with voting tablet control mark.
+Here are two coins with control marks related to voting, the first with a voting tablet - this one probably the most difficult to find given there is only one set of dies that produced this coin and on few of there known.
+Other than my coin below, I only find one in ACSearch: C Piso Frugi with ballot tablet control mark.

 C. Calpurnius L. f.
 Frugi, AR Denarius, Rome 61 BC